sudar/bulk-move/README.md

 This module allows you to move posts from one custom taxonomy to another.
 This module supports custom post types as well.

+### PHP Support

+Bulk Move plugin requires at least PHP 5.6.20 and is compatible upto PHP 7.3

 ### Development

 The development of the Plugin happens over at [github][4].
 If you want to contribute to the Plugin, fork the [project at github][4] and send me a pull request.